Comparing Different Pipe Materials: Pros and Cons

 Pros of ABS Pipes

-• Robust impact resistance ideal for demanding conditions.
+• Robust impact resistance is ideal for demanding conditions.

 • Chemical-resistant and structurally reliable.